 The process of transitional development began long ago.
-However, most countries in transition still lack the environment for a satisfactory response due to des-
+However, most countries in transition still lack the environment for a satisfactory response due to destructive tendencies, which dominate over creativity.
+A high price has been paid for neoliberal failures and greedy experiments of self-proclaimed "visionaries" related to the deficit of legal state and surplus of authority over the people.

 Successful implementation of transition depends on the existing social, economic, political and institutional conditions and constraints.
 Good results are possible only through positive change of values and corresponding mindset and behavior in terms of civilizational achievements.
 This progress is contrary to dogmatization, apsolutization, mythologization, improvisation, self-regulation and monistic choices.
-Unfortunatelly, distributional coalitions have created enormous wealth by carteling, and substituting the promised markets by monopolist quasi-competition, and unlaw-ful ways of appropriating the state property and/or rent.
+Unfortunatelly, distributional coalitions have created enormous wealth by carteling, and substituting the promised markets by monopolist quasi-competition, and unlawful ways of appropriating the state property and/or rent.
 They have developed a parasitic influence on public policy.
 That way, the party in power determines an institutional matrix of the state, politics and society.